 They rode up and up, slowly approaching the command deck.
 Occasionally the lift would stop to let in a Neopet or two, or a robot Petpet.
 Hyren and his companions got a few curious stares, but none of the Virtupets workers said anything, and the ‘bots seemed to disregard the presence of organics entirely.
 None travelled more than a few floors before disembarking.

 “There sure are a lotta robot Petpets here,” Blynn said during an interval when they were alone.
 Hyren remained silent, one hand on the hilt of his sword and the other on his blaster.
-He would have loved to give the girls a more congenial tour, but now wasn’t the time.
+He would have loved to give the girls a more congenial tour under better circumstances.

-“Well, Virtupets probably built a lot of the ones in the Space Station shop,” Terra pointed out.
+“Well, Virtupets probably built a lot of the ones in the Space Station shop,” Terra said.
 “It doesn’t surprise me that there would be even more further out in space.
 They seem pretty useful.”

 “Ooh, neat,” Terra said, leaning toward it.